 Co- founder and CEO of Virtualitics, a Data Analytics platform in VR/AR.
 Previously was Managing Director and headed a quantitative trading group at Deutsche Bank in London and New York.
 Designed the group’s data science and risk management systems.
 Raised money for and was technical advisor to the bank’s first insurance- linked fund.
 Lead author in published paper on insurance markets.
 Speaker at various industry seminars/conferences.
 Previously was interest rates derivatives trader at Credit Suisse and Bankers Trust, and prior to that was analyst at Goldman Sachs in Energy & Telecommunications Group.
 Member of Board of Caltech’s finance and economics department (HSS division), judge at the LA County Junior High Physics Science Fair.
 MBA Harvard, MS Applied Physics Caltech, BS Physics Columbia University.

-Christina Christie is Professor of Social Research Methodology and Chair of the Department of Education, University of California, Los Angeles.
-Christie specializes in social program and policy evaluation.
-Her research focuses on the factors and conditions that influence evaluation practice in an effort to strengthen our understanding of evaluation as a method for facilitating social change.
-Christie has served as a lead investigator on over 30 grants and contracts to conduct evaluative research on education, social and behavior programs and policies targeting at-risk, underserved and underrepresented populations.
-She is the editor of four books, co-editor of a new book series Evaluation in Action (Sage) and has published over 50 scholarly articles and book chapters on evaluation.
+Tina Christie is Professor of Social Research Methodology and Chair of the Department of Education at UCLA.
+Tina’s work focuses on social program and policy evaluation.
+Her research investigates the factors and conditions that influence evaluation practice with the goal of strengthen our understanding of evaluation as a method for facilitating social betterment.
+She has served as a lead investigator on over 30 grants/contracts, studying child maltreatment, education, and health behavior programs and policies targeting at-risk and underrepresented populations.
+Since 2014, she has received several million dollars to study the processes and outcomes of a collection of early childhood care and education programs in California.
+Her research in this area naturally informs her contributions as a CCC board member.

-Dr. D’Apuzzo’s connection with Caltech began as a graduate student in the chemistry department x years ago.
-Now she and her husband, a former Caltech postdoc, are CCC Parents.
-Chantal is a Bunny Room Parent and served on the Finance Committee before joining the Board.
+Chantal Morgan D’Apuzzo’s connection with Caltech began as a graduate student in the chemistry department x years ago.
+She and her husband, a former Caltech postdoc, were CCC parents until recently, when their daughter left for kindergarten.
+Chantal was a Bunny Room Parent and served on the Finance Committee before joining the Board four years ago.
+Chantal is currently Board Secretary and sits on the trustees and personnel subcommittees.
+Chantal also serves as a community member of the clinical trial review board at Children’s Hospital Los Angeles.

-Dr. D’Apuzzo is an Associate General Counsel at Caltech, managing patent litigation cases and providing legal advice to the Institute in matters involving research.
-She is counsel to the IRB, IACUC, and IBC research review boards and works with researchers to respond to government requests under the Freedom of Information Act.
-Prior to returning to her alma mater Caltech, Dr. D’Apuzzo advised clients with patent prosecution matters at Finnegan and Wilson, Sonsini, Goodrich & Rosati P.C., and patent litigation at Munger, Tolles and Olson.
+Currently, Chantal is an Associate General Counsel at Caltech, managing patent litigation cases and providing legal advice to the Institute in matters involving research.
+Prior to returning to her alma mater Caltech, Chantal advised clients with patent prosecution matters at Finnegan and Wilson, Sonsini, Goodrich & Rosati P.C. in the Bay Area, and patent litigation at Munger, Tolles and Olson in Los Angeles.
 She clerked for the Honorable Mariana R. Pfaelzer in the Central District of California, assisting the Judge with complex patent cases.

 My relationship with CCC began over 6 years ago when my older daughter Ariana started in the Bunny Room.
 She graduated from the Beaver Room last fall.
 My younger daughter Anahita started in the Bunny Room almost 2 years ago and she is currently a dolphin.